MohammedFaisal02/Student-Form-Application/README.md

 ## File Structure

-student-form-app/
+student-form-app/n
-├── index.html
+├── index.html/n
-├── style.css
+├── style.css/n
-└── script.js
+└── script.js/n

 -index.html: Contains the HTML structure of the form and table.
 -style.css: Contains the CSS for styling the form and table.